 Chief Executive Officer, Tracey Herbert

-TRACEY HERBERT, CEO, FIRST PEOPLES’ CULTURAL COUNCIL Tracey Herbert is the Chief Executive Officer of the First Peoples’ Cultural Council (FPCC), a First Nations-run provincial Crown Corporation that supports the revitalization of Indigenous languages, arts, culture and heritage in B.C.
+Tracey Herbert, is the Chief Executive Officer of the First Peoples’ Cultural Council, a First Nations-led provincial Crown Corporation that supports the revitalization of Indigenous languages, arts, culture and heritage in B.C.

-Tracey is a member of the St’uxwtews First Nation (Bonaparte Band), located in the territory of the Secwepemc Tribe in the Thompson Okanagan region of B.C.’s interior.
+Tracey is a member of the St’uxwtews First Nation (Bonaparte Band), in the territory of the Secwépemc Tribe in B.C.’s interior.
 While serving as the band’s only female councillor in the 1990s, Tracey saw firsthand the many challenges facing her community, which inspired her to create positive change and seek opportunities for First Nations people across the province.
-Tracey has spent 27 years in the service of First Nations communities across the country, motivated by a strong belief that Indigenous peoples must be recognized and respected as experts of their own cultures.
+Tracey has spent more than 30 years in the service of First Nations communities, advocating that First Nations peoples must be recognized and respected as experts of their own cultures.

-On September 20, 2018 Tracey was honoured with the Order of B.C. in acknowledgement of her decades of work advocating for B.C.’s First Nations people.
-As CEO, Tracey leads FPCC in providing B.C.’s 203 First Nations communities with training and resources that enable their languages, cultures and arts to thrive.
-Under her leadership, the FPCC has developed into a globally recognized Indigenous organization that guides innovation in First Peoples’ arts and language programming.
-FPCC’s programs are designed and delivered in partnership with indigenous experts.
-The programs are community driven, evidence-based, deliver measurable results and strengthen the well-being of First Nations communities in B.C.
+As CEO, Tracey leads FPCC in providing B.C.
+First Nations communities with funding, technologies, training and resources to revitalize their heritage, language, culture and arts.
+Under her leadership, the FPCC has developed into a globally recognized, innovative organization.
+The programs are community-driven, evidence-based, deliver measurable results and strengthen the well-being of First Nations communities in B.C.

 Executive Assistant to Tracey Herbert